 1000 Gallon Propane Tank Size

-Most 1000 gallons of propane tanks are about 16 feet or 192 inches long.
+Most 1000 gallon propane tanks are about 16 feet or 192 inches long.
 It will be about 4 feet and 2 inches tall, or around 50 inches, with a diameter of 41 inches or 104 centimeters.
 This tank size is often found buried underground to power anything from a larger home to a business establishment.

 1000 Gallon Tank Uses